che3sy/Free_Fiveable_Questions/README.md

 Allows anyone to get all of [Fiveable](https://fiveable.me/) questions for free

 # If you don't care on how this works
-Download the release (fiveable.zip).
+1. Download the release (fiveable.zip).
-Extract the folder.
+2. Extract the folder.
+3. Open the fiveable folder
-Open the folder, right-click anywhere in the folder, and press Open in Terminal Run this command: ``python main.py`` (make sure Python is installed) Follow the prompts
+4. Open the folder, right-click anywhere in the folder, and press Open in Terminal
+5. Run this command: ``python main.py`` (make sure Python is installed)
+6. Follow the prompts

 # Else (you care how it works):
 ___